-Delta-sigma $(\Delta\Sigma)$ analog-to-digital converters (ADCs) are based on the principle of oversampling.
-The input signal of a $\Delta\Sigma$ ADC is sampled at a high frequency (modulator frequency) and subsequently filtered and decimated in the digital domain to yield a conversion result at the respective output data rate.
-The ratio between modulator frequency and output data rate is called oversampling ratio (OSR).
-By increasing the OSR, and thus reducing the output data rate, the noise performance of the ADC can be optimized.
-In other words, the input-referred noise drops when reducing the output data rate because more samples of the internal modulator are averaged to yield one conversion result.
-Increasing the gain also reduces the input-referred noise, which is particularly useful when measuring low-level signals.
+Delta-sigma ($\Delta\Sigma$) analog-to-digital converters signal of a $\Delta\Sigma$ ADC is sampled at a high decimated in the digital domain to yield a conv modulator frequency and output data rate is ca reducing the output data rate, the noise perfo referred noise drops when reducing the output averaged to yield one conversion result.
+Incl particularly useful when measuring low-level signals.

 Table 1 and Table 2 summarize the device noise performance.
-Data are representative of typical noise performance at $T_A = 25^{\circ}\text{C}$ with the inputs shorted together externally.
+Data are representative of typical noise performance at $T_A = 25^{\circ}C$ with the inputs shorted together externally.
 Table 1 show the input-referred noise in units of μV{RMS} for the conditions shown.
 Note that μV{PP} values are shown in parenthesis.
 Table 2 shows the corresponding data in effective number of bits (ENOB) calculated from μV{RMS} values using Equation 1.
 The noise-free bits calculated from peak-to-peak noise values using Equation 2 are shown in parenthesis.